 - 7.1 All pupils have an entitlement to a broad and balanced curriculum, which is differentiated to enable pupils to: - Understand the relevance and purpose of learning activities - Experience levels of understanding and rates of progress that bring feelings of success and achievement - 7.2 Teachers use a range of strategies to meet pupils' special educational needs.
-Lessons have clear objectives, work is adapted appropriately, and assessment is used to inform the next stage of learning. - 7.3 Pupil Support Plan in place, which is on a regular cycle of assess, plan, do, review.
-This ensures that the provision in place to support the pupils in being successful are regularly reviewed within the cycle.
-These are shared with parents (8.2) - 7.4 We support pupils in a manner which acknowledges their entitlement to share the same learning experiences that their peers enjoy.
+Lessons have clear objectives, work is differentiated appropriately, and assessment is used to inform the next stage of learning. - 7.3 Pupil Education Passports (PEPs), which employ a small steps approach, feature significantly in the provision that we make in the school.
+By breaking down learning steps into clear targets, we ensure that pupils' needs are effectively met and that they experience success.
+All pupils identified as having special educational needs, have identified provision. - 7.4 We support pupils in a manner which acknowledges their entitlement to share the same learning experiences that their peers enjoy.
 Wherever possible we maintain the pupil's engagement within the main classroom and learning.
-There are times when, to maximise learning, we withdraw pupils and support them outside of the classroom.

-7.5 Every effort will be made to ensure that all pupils have full access to the curriculum and are fully included in all aspects of school life, including extra-curricular activities.
+There are times when, to maximise learning, we withdraw pupils and support them outside of the classroom. - 7.5 Every effort will be made to ensure that all pupils have full access to the curriculum and are fully included in all aspects of school life, including extra- curricular activities.